google/timesketch/docs/events/2021_timesketch_summit.md

 * 19:05 - 21:00	Workshops (might be shorter depending on engagement, questions etc):
     * Colab / API usage (Szechuan sauce) by [Kristinn Guðjónsson](https://twitter.com/el_killerdwarf)
     * Timesketch entry UX with Szechuan sauce by [Alexander Jäger](https://twitter.com/alexanderjaeger)

-## Where

-The Timesketch summit will take place virtually.

-## Who can participate

-Everyone who is interested in Timesketch is welcome. **The event is free**.

-## Registration

-Please use the [Google form](https://forms.gle/1D23n4SkoCPay1eDA) to sign up.

 ## Call for Presentations & Workshops